psouranis/psouranis.github.io/_posts/2025-05-20-numpy-numexpr-numba-cython copy.md

 > *Note*
 >
-> We could further optimize the Cython version by doing more low level trics but we chose to not apply more effort for this experiment
+> We could further optimize the Cython version by doing more low level tricks but we chose to not apply more effort for this experiment

 ### 5. The Surprise Winner: NumExpr